pingcap/docs-tidb-operator/en/get-started.md

     3. Install TiDB Operator in a Kubernetes cluster according to [Deploy TiDB Operator in Kubernetes](deploy-tidb-operator.md)
     4. Deploy your TiDB cluster according to [Deploy TiDB in General Kubernetes](deploy-on-general-kubernetes.md)

-## Create a Kubernetes Cluster
+## Create a Kubernetes cluster

-This section covers 2 different ways to create a simple Kubernetes cluster that can be used to test TiDB Cluster running under TiDB Operator.
+This section covers 2 different ways to create a simple Kubernetes cluster that can be used to test a TiDB cluster running under TiDB Operator.
 Choose whichever best matches your environment or experience level.

 - [Using kind](#create-a-kubernetes-cluster-using-kind) (Kubernetes in Docker)
 - [Using minikube](#create-a-kubernetes-cluster-using-minikube) (Kubernetes running locally in a VM)

-You can alternatively deploy a Kubernetes cluster in Google Kubernetes Engine in Google Cloud Platform using the Google Cloud Shell, and follow an integrated tutorial to deploy TiDB Operator and TiDB Cluster:
+You can alternatively deploy a Kubernetes cluster in Google Kubernetes Engine in Google Cloud Platform using the Google Cloud Shell, and follow an integrated tutorial to deploy TiDB Operator and the TiDB cluster:

 - [Open in Google Cloud Shell](https://console.cloud.google.com/cloudshell/open?cloudshell_git_repo=https://github.com/pingcap/docs-tidb-operator&cloudshell_tutorial=en/deploy-tidb-from-kubernetes-gke.md)

-### Create a Kubernetes Cluster Using kind
+### Create a Kubernetes cluster using kind

 This section shows how to deploy a Kubernetes cluster using kind.